 Automatic Column Hiding using CSS in Responsive Table

-In this tutorial, we are going to see how to create a responsive table with automatic column hiding.
-I used only HTML and CSS to hide columns responsively without any third party component dependencies like jQuery, DataTables.
+This tutorial will show us how to create a responsive table with automatic column hiding.
+I used only HTML and CSS to hide columns responsively without third-party component dependencies like jQuery or DataTables.

-In a previous tutorial, we have seen how to implement automatic column hiding using DataTables to display responsive table.
+In a previous tutorial, we have seen how to implement automatic column hiding using DataTables to display responsive tables.
 Check that out if you are using DataTables.

-I used CSS class selectors to define the column priority as priority-1, priority-2.
+I used CSS class selectors to define the column priority as priority-1 and priority-2.
 The display styles are added to these class selectors based on the media screen size using CSS media queries.

 View Demo

-The following screenshots show the table columns in different screen size.
-In the small window, the last three low prioritised columns are hidden and it shows only two columns.
+The following screenshots show the table columns in different screen sizes.
+The last three low-prioritized columns are hidden in the small window, showing only two columns.

 desktop-view